jrangelramos/func-kamel-demo/README.md

 ![Overview](docs/overview.png)

-A live demo for this one is running and interacting with a test [repository](https://github.com/jrangelramos/node-fn).
-Feel free to give a trym by just create a new issue [here](https://github.com/jrangelramos/node-fn/issues/new) and in the comment fiel ensure to have "/kind *TYPE*" which *TYPE* can be one of the following: *feature*, *enhancement*, *bug* or *doc*.
+A **live** demo for this one is running and interacting with a test [repository](https://github.com/jrangelramos/node-fn).
+Feel free to try it by creating a new issue [here](https://github.com/jrangelramos/node-fn/issues/new).
+In the comment field ensure to include "/kind *TYPE*" which *TYPE* can be one of the following: *feature*, *enhancement*, *bug* or *doc*.

 ### Services